Holiday season poses major test for Biden economy - NewsBreak

 More than 40 GOP senators earlier this month formally moved to disapprove of and nullify Biden’s mandate.

 “Amidst a labor shortage, a supply chain crisis, and on the brink of the holiday season, President Biden should be working to help private businesses rebound from the pandemic.
-Instead, he’s trying to force government into what should be a personal health decision between individuals and their doctors,” Sen. Cynthia Lummis , R-Wyo., said at the time.
+Instead, he’s trying to force the government into what should be a personal health decision between individuals and their doctors,” Sen. Cynthia Lummis, R-Wyo., said at the time.‘One Table’ returns to Big Spring Park for in-person Thanksgiving celebration

 About 700,000 extra workers will be needed in the retail industry this holiday season due to the typical need for additional workers and the current staff shortage in retail, according to projections from the National Retail Federation (NRF).